Orchid-Network/orchid-plotter-madmax/README.md

-# chia-plotter (pipelined multi-threaded)
+# orchid-plotter (pipelined multi-threaded)

-This is a new implementation of a chia plotter which is designed as a processing pipeline, similar to how GPUs work, only the "cores" are normal software CPU threads.
+This is a new implementation of a orchid plotter which is designed as a processing pipeline, similar to how GPUs work, only the "cores" are normal software CPU threads.

 As a result this plotter is able to fully max out any storage device's bandwidth,